 Your Guide to Exploring Iceland’s Volcanoes

-Iceland is known as the ‘Land of Ice and Fire’, the former being defined by the country’s glaciers, and the latter of which is represented by its multitude of volcanoes.
-Erupting from the ocean over 18 million years ago, Iceland’s terrain has changed little since, scattered with moss-covered lava fields, black sand beaches, and jagged mountainous peaks.
-Exploring Iceland’s volcanoes has become a popular holiday choice for adventurous people looking for a new way to discover one of nature’s most powerful and amazing features.
+Iceland is known as the ‘Land of Ice and Fire’, defined by its many glaciers and multitude of volcanoes.
+Erupting from the ocean over 18 million years ago, the island’s terrain has changed little since, scattered with moss-covered lava fields, black sand beaches, and jagged mountainous peaks.
+The chance to explore Iceland’s volcanoes and discover one of nature’s most powerful and fascinating features has helped to make the country a popular holiday choice for adventurous travellers.

 How many volcanoes are there in Iceland?

-Iceland has the fourth-largest number of volcanoes of any country in the world, with 130 in total and 30 volcano systems beneath its surface.
-However, not all of them are active.
-The reason for this huge number of volcanoes lies in Iceland’s unique geology; it sits on the Mid Atlantic Ridge which separates the North American and Eurasian tectonic plates, and these volatile foundations have bred the conditions for numerous volcanoes to form.
+Iceland boasts the fourth-largest number of volcanoes of any country in the world, with around 130 in total and over 30 volcano systems beneath its surface.
+Not all of them are active and they are comprised of different types including Strato volcanoes such as Eyjafjallajökull.
+The individual systems can cover areas of several square kilometres.
+Iceland’s unique geology is largely due to its location on the Mid Atlantic Ridge which separates the North American and Eurasian tectonic plates.
+These volatile foundations have bred the conditions for numerous volcanoes to form.

 Can you visit volcanoes in Iceland?